 This guideline addresses the designation, protection, use and transmission of confidential information in all proceedings before the Canadian International Trade Tribunal as well as the measures put in place to control access to, and to protect, properly designated confidential information.

 The Tribunal’s mandate is to carry out its legislative responsibilities in a fair, informal and transparent manner.
-In order to do so, the Tribunal has developed procedures to ensure that its proceedings are open and accessible to parties, their counsel and the public at large.
-Given the nature of issues that arise during its proceedings, the Tribunal often requires access to commercially sensitive information submitted by persons,Footnote 1 which, if disclosed to a business rival, could have significant adverse financial consequences.
+To do so, the Tribunal has developed procedures to ensure that its proceedings are open and accessible to parties, their counsel and the public at large.
+Given the nature of issues that arise during its proceedings, the Tribunal often requires access to commercially sensitive information submitted by persons,1 which, if disclosed to a business rival, could have significant adverse financial consequences.
 Therefore, protecting commercially sensitive information against unauthorized disclosure has been, and continues to be, of paramount importance to the Tribunal.
 With the cooperation of counsel who appear before the Tribunal, the Tribunal has developed a solid reputation for protecting confidential information in all its proceedings.

 The Canadian International Trade Tribunal Act (CITT Act) provides that certain information is confidential and must be protected.
 However, complete and well-documented public reasons are essential to the transparency of the Tribunal’s decision-making process.
 Also, in the case of advisory reports, complete and well-documented public reasons are essential to fully inform the Minister of Finance, the Government and Parliament with respect to the issues under consideration.

 The need for transparency in Tribunal proceedings requires that the record contain a public redacted version or public summary of all confidential information on the record.
-The designation of information as confidential is subject to review by the Tribunal to ensure that it is warranted and that public edited versions or public summaries of confidential information contain sufficient information to allow non-represented parties to present their cases, and also permit the Tribunal to provide meaningful reasons for its decisions.
+The designation of information as confidential is subject to review by the Tribunal to ensure that it is warranted and that public edited versions or public summaries of confidential information contain sufficient information to allow non-represented parties to present their cases, and permit the Tribunal to provide meaningful reasons for its decisions.
 Large volumes of confidential information or the excessive use of a confidential designation may undermine the Tribunal’s ability to issue reasons for its decisions that publicly disclose all the relevant information upon which it based its decisions.

 The statutory provisions governing the designation of confidential information in the Tribunal’s proceedings are found in sections 45 to 49 of the CITT Act.
-Usually, requests that some information be designated as confidential come from the person submitting the information, although the Tribunal may, on its own initiative, designate information as confidential at any time during the course of proceedings.
+Usually, requests that some information be designated as confidential come from the person submitting the information, although the Tribunal may, on its own initiative, designate information as confidential at any time during the proceedings.

-As per Rule 15 of the Canadian International Trade Tribuanl Rules (Rules), a party wanting portions of the information that it files with the Tribunal to be designated as confidential must submit two versions of the information to the Tribunal, as follows:
+As per Rule 15 of the Canadian International Trade Tribunal Rules (Rules), a party wanting portions of the information that it files with the Tribunal to be designated as confidential must submit two versions of the information to the Tribunal, as follows:

 - A confidential version containing all the confidential information and labelled “Confidential” on every page that contains confidential information.
 In addition, all confidential information must be placed between square brackets and highlighted (for a sample confidential document see Appendix 1); and

 - A public version of the same document with the confidential information fully redacted.
-It is not sufficient to simply mask or hide the confidential information, it must be deleted. (for a sample public (redacted) version of a confidential document see Appendix 2).
+It is not sufficient to simply mask or hide the confidential information, it must be deleted (for a sample public (redacted) version of a confidential document see Appendix 2).

 While a party may submit documents marked “Confidential”, it does not automatically follow that the information is given a designation as confidential.
 The Tribunal reserves the right to refuse to accept a confidential designation, in whole or in part.
 If the Tribunal has concerns about the designation of information as confidential, the party providing the information will be given an opportunity to provide an acceptable explanation of why the designation is appropriate.
 In these instances, the following may occur: